OSSPlanet/OSSPlanet/application-form.md

 ## Contact
 _(Format: name < email >, < telegram >, < github >, < hangout >, < twitter >, etc)_
 _(Better to have at least 1 Instant Messanger.
-Telegram prefered.)_
+Telegram prefered as we have official support group here https://telegram.me/ossplanet .)_
 _(can be more than one person)_